ValerieMauduit/46-simple-python-exercises/README.md

 # 46-simple-python-exercises

-Torbjoern Lager's 46 Simple Python Exercises
+Torbjörn Lager's 46 Simple Python Exercises

 >This is version 0.45 of a collection of simple Python exercises constructed (but in many cases only found and collected) by Torbjörn Lager (torbjorn.lager@ling.gu.se).
 Most of them involve characters, words and phrases, rather than numbers, and are therefore suitable for students interested in language rather than math.